aws/aws-encryption-sdk-python/README.rst

 An example of a CMM is the default CMM, which is automatically generated anywhere a caller provides a keyring.
-The default CMM collects encrypted data keys from all configured keyrings.

 Note: You must also install the `AWS Cryptographic Material Providers Library (MPL)`_ to create and use CMMs that use keyrings.